Events

 Online

-In this virtual workshop, Gino Pauselli presented his recent work on pressure on LGBT rights.
-Professors Tina Kempin-Reuter and Phillip Ayoub also joined the conversation.
+In this virtual workshop, Gino Pauselli presented his recent work on peer pressure around LGBT rights.
 Paper Abstract When do countries adopt pro- and anti-human rights policies?
-In this paper, I study how criticism from Ministries of Foreign Affairs (MFAs) affect the adoption of pro- and anti-LGBT policy...
+In this paper, I study how criticism from Ministries of Foreign Affairs (MFAs) affect the adoption of pro- and anti-LGBT policy in third countries.
+By centering the attention...

 READ MORE >>